dmaisano/reddit-clone/server/README.md

 > be sure to run these commands in the `./server` directory

-- run `npm install` to install server deps
+- run `npm install`

+  - installs server deps

-- run `docker-compose -p "reddit-clone-server" up -d` to install + run the docker-container
+- run `docker-compose -p "reddit-clone-server" up -d`

+  - initializes the docker container

 ## Postgres + pgweb

-- Postgresql is provided using the docker-compose file
+- Postgresql is provided using docker

 - To interface with psql use a locally install psql-client cli tool or see below to use [pgweb](https://sosedoff.github.io/pgweb/)